tonyliu7870/aws-lambda-configuration/README.md

 2. Choose your created key -> Under Key Policy/Key Users -> Add ALL lambda execution roles that will use the encryption functions -> Save Changes

 ## Configuration Standard
 aws-lambda-configuration use DynamoDB as storage.
 If you installed the core, there will be a dynamoDB table for you.
-If not, you need to prepare at least one table according to the standard.
+If not, you need to prepare at least one table according to the following standard.
-The table name (default: lambda-configurations) and item name (default: settings) is arbitrary and configurable.
+- The table name (default: lambda-configurations) and item name (default: settings) is arbitrary and configurable.
-The only requirement is the table MUST use a Primary partition key named **configName** (*String*).
+- The only requirement is the table MUST use a Primary partition key named **configName** (*String*).
-Each config has the format:
+- Each config has the format:
 ```
 {
     "configName": string,